mirisuzanne/mia/content/narrators/framed.md

 I was on the road back through the Midwest, touring a theater production with new friends.
 ==And every night,==
+after the show,
-after the show audience members would ask where we came from.
+audience members would ask where we came from.
 I was so happy.
-I'm from Denver!
+*I'm from Denver!*
 I mean, it’s super silly --
 ==this gentrified mess of a city==.
 Shrooms are legal, but being homeless is a crime.